impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 Again, we're testing `rbenv-sh-shell`, not `rbenv shell`, so our expected output will be code that the `rbenv` shell function will `eval`.

-The code that is printed to the terminal depends on what shell you're using, i.e. `bash`, `fish`, or another shell.
+The code that is printed to the terminal depends on what shell you're using, i.e. Bash, `fish`, or another shell.
 We want to make sure the right code is `eval`'ed for the right shell program.
-This test covers that case, for the `bash` shell.
+This test covers that case, for the Bash shell.

 Same with the next test: